Report an Incident/File a Complaint

 - If there is more than one individual involved, list them all in one incident report.

 - The discipline process is designed to determine if a student is responsible or not responsible for alleged policy violations.
 To the best of your ability, identify the policies you believe were violated.
-OSC can assist you with understanding the policies, but providing an initial list is helpful.
+OSCCS can assist you with understanding the policies, but providing an initial list is helpful.

 - If there is any documentation (emails, screenshots, photos, course assignments), include these in the incident report.